HL7/fhir-shorthand/input/pagecontent/reference.md

   <span class="optional">* ^&lt;element2 of corresponding concept&gt; = {value2}</span>
 </code></pre>

-To assign metadata values for concepts that are excluded in the value set, authors SHOULD specify one or more indented caret path assignment rules below the rule that excludes the concept:
+To assign metadata values for concepts that are excluded in the value set, authors can specify one or more indented caret path assignment rules below the rule that excludes the concept:
 <pre><code>* exclude {Coding}
   * ^&lt;element1 of corresponding concept&gt; = {value1}
   <span class="optional">* ^&lt;element2 of corresponding concept&gt; = {value2}</span>
 </code></pre>

-If authors do not wish to use indented caret path rules, they MAY specify the code followed by a caret path assignment:
+Indented caret path assignment rules are preferred for clarity, but authors may choose to repeat the code and follow it with a caret path assignment instead:
 <pre><code>* {Coding} ^&lt;element1 of corresponding concept&gt; = {value1}
 <span class="optional">* {Coding} ^&lt;element2 of corresponding concept&gt; = {value2}</span>
 </code></pre>